-If the Residence Life and Housing staff is unable to determine which student is responsible for the damages and/or missing item in the room/suite, all students assigned to the room/suite will be charged.
+If the Housing Operations staff is unable to determine which student is responsible for the damages and/or missing item in the room/suite, all students assigned to the room/suite will be charged.

 Students will have fifteen (15) business days after the date listed on the billing of charges form to appeal any charges in writing to firstname.lastname@example.org.